The Fire Safety Code allows three categories of development to be carried out as complying development:

 Following the tragic fire at the Grenfell Tower in London in 2017 and the fire at the Lacrosse Building in Melbourne in 2014, new laws have been made for buildings with combustible cladding.
 The laws are part of a whole-of-government response to the fire safety risks posed by external combustible cladding.

 These laws are the Environmental Planning and Assessment Amendment (Identification of Buildings with Combustible Cladding) Regulation 2018 and State Environmental Planning Policy Amendment (Exempt Development – Cladding and Decorative Work) 2018.
-They commence on 22 October 2018.
+They commenced on 22 October 2018.

 Under the Regulation, owners of certain buildings with external combustible cladding are required to register their building with the NSW Government through a simple, user-friendly online portal.
-For buildings occupied before 22 October 2018, the deadline for registration is 22 February 2019.
+For buildings occupied before 22 October 2018, the deadline for registration was 22 February 2019.
 Owners of new buildings will be required to register their building within four months of the building first being occupied.

 The Regulation applies to the following building types (both new and existing buildings) of two or more storeys: